gravity-platform/doc/source/_pages/guides/developer_guide.md

 ## The commons

 All our repos have some things in common.
 They all contain a README.md that explains what the repository is about.
-The follow [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) conventions and contain the bare code without any build artefacts.
-We strive at keeping the code at a deployable state and the repos usually contain automation to that effect.
-To aid in proper communication about code we follow the [semver](http://semver.org/spec/v2.0.0.html) versioning standard.
+They follow [git-flow](http://nvie.com/git-model/) conventions and contain the bare code without any build artefacts.
+We strive to keep the code in a deployable state and the repos usually contain automation to that effect.
+To aid proper communication about the code we follow the [semver](http://semver.org/spec/v2.0.0.html) versioning standard.

 ### git-flow

-We use the [``git-flow``](http://nvie.com/git-model/) system for version control wherever possible.

 If you want to use the model effectively it is highly recommend that you look into tooling to do so.
 Regular git users may find  the [gitflow tool](https://github.com/nvie/gitflow) handy and there are